Music distribution is the link between your finished record and your future fans.

 MondoTunes provides the largest online music distribution channel in the world.
 It reaches hundreds of online stores and streaming companies in more than 140 countries.

-MondoTunes will get you on: iTunes, Amazon, Spotify, Google Play, Apple Music, Tidal, Beatport and more.
+MondoTunes will get you on: Apple Music, Amazon, Spotify, Google Play, Apple Music, Tidal, Beatport and more.

 Our favorite MondoTunes feature: Unlimited uploads through the largest digital distribution channel in the world.

 Self-release your music and sell it on Bandcamp.
-Unlike the platforms above, Bandcamp doesn’t put your music on other online stores (iTunes, etc).
+Unlike the platforms above, Bandcamp doesn’t put your music on other online stores (Apple Music, etc).
 It’s a stand-alone online store.
 It lets you sell physical merch or self-release CDs.

 Read more about Bandcamp.